Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 ---------------

-So far, any exceptions raised within a command callback, any custom checks, in a transformer or during localisation, et cetera should just be logged in the program's ``stderr`` or through any custom logging handlers.
+So far, any exceptions raised within a command callback, any custom checks, in a transformer or during localisation, et cetera should just be logged in the program's :obj:`~sys.stderr` or through any custom logging handlers.

 In order to catch exceptions and do something else, such as sending a message to let a user know their invocation failed for some reason, the library uses something called error handlers.